 Stubborn mats are when the fur appears to tied in knots and simple combing won't release the knot.

-If you find mats that are particularly stubborn, try using a de matting comb or brush.
+If you find mats that are particularly stubborn, try using a de matting comb or brush with dematting conditioner for dogs.
 Start at the ends of the mats and gently work your way up.

 Use any dog dematting tool with care and be careful not to pull on the fur or skin.